 Dong Van Karst Plateau, in the north of Ha Giang province, has been recognized as a global geopark by UNESCO.
 Located at an extension foot mount East of the Himalayas, geoheritages date from 550 million years ago!
 It's also home to 17 different ethnicities, most of them who escaped from neighboring countries in the past and took refuge in the highlands (where they have almost been living isolated until tourism arrived).
 It's all about nature (breathtaking landscapes) and culture.

 2. Road conditions of Ha Giang

 Ha Giang roads are constantly being fixed, due mostly to landslides.
-That means most of the pavements are in good condition to drive, but some can also be full of stones, mud, or gravel.
+That means most of the pavements are in good condition to drive on, but some can also be full of stones, mud, or gravel.
 Tip: make sure you go slow and don't press the brake during these moments.
 Play with the lowest gears (in case you are not driving an automatic motorbike).

 If it's really gonna rain (don't trust the weather forecast) and you are not an experienced driver, maybe you should let it go.
 Ha Giang Loop roads go upside down, they are full of mountain passes, slopes, and turns.
 If the pavement is dry, no problem (just go).
-But if it's wet you will have to extreme precautions.
+But if it's wet you will have to take extreme precautions.
 Especially when going down.

 3. Alternatives to motorcycles in Ha Giang

 If you are still feeling scared or doubtful about driving a motorbike, you should know that's not the only way you have to enjoy the beauty of the province.
 Some people are doing it with an easy rider, a car, or even the bus.
 So don't stop reading this post yet!